pjkw/Portfolio/README.md

 ![](https://github.com/pjkw/Portfolio/blob/main/images/Ramp.png)

-And a highrise area, so the rising tides don't wash up on the port:
+And a highrise area, so the high tide does not wash up on the port:

 ![](https://github.com/pjkw/Portfolio/blob/main/images/Highrise.png)